 This recognition is given at the end of each quarter for students in Grades 5-8.
-Determination is based on the grading scale shown above and is calculated by the PowerSchool grade book program.
+Determination is based on the grading scale shown above and is calculated by the EDUCATE grade book system.

-- 1. A student is ineligible for Honor Roll if there is a D, an F, or an incomplete on the report card. - 2.
-There are two classifications for this recognition, Honors with an earned percentage range of 91% to 94% and High Honors with an earned percentage range of 95% to 100%
+- 1. A student is ineligible for Honor Roll if there is a D, F, or an incomplete on the report card. - 2.
+There are two classifications for this recognition, Honors with an earned within the range of 3.33-3.66 and High Honors with an earned with in the range of 3.67-4.0